Democrats abandon indoor Capitol meal for new House members after photo raises eyebrows

 Sen. Mike Lee (R-Utah) attended confirmation hearings for Supreme Court Justice Amy Coney Barrett less than two weeks after testing positive for the coronavirus, saying he was cleared by the Capitol doctor.
 Lee was among those mingling at a largely maskless Rose Garden ceremony — denounced as a coronavirus “superspreader” event — where President Trump, who later fell ill along with a slew of attendees, announced Barrett’s nomination.

 Democratic politicians have also come under scrutiny for traveling and socializing while emphasizing the seriousness of the pandemic.
 Just this week, California Gov. Gavin Newsom (D) told the San Francisco Chronicle he had erred in attending a birthday party for an adviser, and D.C.
-Mayor Muriel E. Bowser defended her weekend travel to Delaware — a state with higher coronavirus risk — to celebrate Joe Biden’s presidential win.
+Mayor Muriel E. Bowser defended her weekend travel to Delaware — a state with a higher coronavirus risk — to celebrate Joe Biden’s presidential win.
 Pelosi was accused of hypocrisy this fall when video captured her walking through a salon with a mask around her neck, as San Francisco hairdressers remained under orders to do their work outside.

 Asked earlier Friday if the dinner plans were safe given the coronavirus, Pelosi said that Congress’s attending physician had given permission and emphasized that there would be ventilation.
 But the event still drew attention.